What are Prepaid Expenses?

 Following accounting entry will be recorded in the year 2017: This asset will be recognized as an expense in the next accounting year to which the rental expense relates.

-- Saving: One good example is rent where the company paid for next 12 months in advance.
+- Saving: One good example is rent, where the company paid for the next 12 months in advance.
 In other words, the company will be paying rent at today’s rate regardless of any rent increase in the coming months.
-This results in potential savings which can be quite a significant factoring inflation in next months.
+It results in potential savings, which can be quite a significant factoring inflation in the next months.

 - Tax deductions: Many businesses prepay some of their future expenses to have additional business deductions.
 The business owner can use these for tax deductions; however, there are various rules to avail the tax benefits, and one of the basic rules is that entity cannot deduct it in the same financial year.
 Therefore, if the company paid maintenance for your vehicles for five years, the company can only deduct a portion of it this year and not the entire deduction.

 Prepaid Expenses as Part of Working Capital Expense

-However, if a company records any of such expense that it expects to take longer than 12 months to use in the long-term assets section of the balance sheet than this portion is not included in net working capital calculation.
+However, if a company records, any such expense that it expects to take longer than 12 months to use, in the long-term assets section of the balance sheet than this portion is not included in the net working capital calculationNet Working Capital CalculationThe change in net working capital of a firm from one accounting period to the next is referred to as the change in net working capital.
+It is calculated to ensure that the firm maintains sufficient working capital in each accounting period so that there is no shortage of funds or that funds do not sit idle in the future..

-This has been a guide to what is Prepaid Expense and its definition.
-Here we discuss the list of prepaid expense and their corresponding accounting entries.
+This article has been a guide to what is Prepaid Expense and its definition.
+Here we discuss the list of prepaid expenses and their corresponding accounting entries.
 You may have a look at these articles below to learn more about accounting –